ashprids/FRDG/README.md

-The website is hosted on the following domain: https://fridg3.org
+The website was once hosted on the following domain: https://fridg3.org

+It has since been replaced by a newer, private repository.

 ## Information
 This website is my personal internet homepage, serving as a frontend for my personal projects and ramblings.
 The website was made with nothing more than inspiration and a HTML IDE.